Brad Gushue still motivated to ‘put on a show’ as he enters 21st career Brier | TSN

 “We no longer eat steak during the week.
 The reason for that is we went out for a steak dinner one night and we played a morning game after that and we played so poorly, but we were on fire all week, so we blamed the steak,” Gushue said of the superstition.
 “We haven’t had steak during the week ever since.
 So, that’s what I remember from the Brier.
 Stupid I know, but that was kind of our mentality.
 We were playing so well, it had to be the steak that messed us up.”

-Gushue and company begin their Brier pursuit Friday night against Nova Scotia’s Team Matthew Manuel.
+Gushue and company began their Brier pursuit Friday night against Nova Scotia’s Team Matthew Manuel, picking up a 7-4 victory.

 A celebratory steak dinner will have to wait until a week from Sunday if they pull off history in Regina.